lilyof97/rUBot_mecanum_ws/Documentation/9_AirQualityControl.md

 ## **5. PCB Board design**

+To design this circuit's PCD Board, various factors had to be taken into consideration.
+The first and most important one, the ESP32 Arduino had to be positioned in a way that allowed it's connection to every component that conforms the board, this means that it has to be placed at the center of the board **(1)**.
+Once the ESP32 is placed, the different sensors can be positioned around it.
+The sensors' board position depend on their connections to the ESP32.
+The DHT22 sensor has connections to the right-side of the Arduino (pins 3V3 to GPIO23) and the MQ2 has connections to the left-side of the Arduino (pins VIN to RESET).
+Knowing this, the DTH22 will be placed on the right side of the Arduino **(2)** and the MQ2 on the left side **(3)**.
+The only thing left to place on the board is the CO2 detection and O2 generation circuit.
+It is conformed by the SCD30, an LED, a transistor and an ozone generator.
+All of these components have to be placed close to each other, since they're interconnected.
+Plus, the SCD30 and the ozone generator are connected to the ESP32, either for power supply or I2C sensor data connection.
+The SCD30 will be placed near the ESP32 **(4)**, and the ozone generator near the border of the PCB, leaving a considerable amount of space around it since it's a quite big device **(5)**.
+In between these two components the LED and the transistor will be placed **(6)**.
+After all the placements are made, the PCB tracks are created.
+These are traced in the most efficient possible way, avoiding 90 degree angles and always making sure the distance between which one of them is sufficient to avoid creating a short circuit.
+The final product is an 11 x 11 cm PCB Board where components can be easily recognasible.

 ## **6. Arduino Code**

 The air quality control circuit is controlled by the ESP32.
 Every circuit's component will be connected to the Arduino, including the ozone generator.